evaneykelen/lifelib/README.md

 All files in this library are either created by me, or describe projects I've worked on.

-When possible/known I've taken care to attribute other authors.
-Please get in touch concerning errors, copyrights, or missing attributions.
+Please get in touch if you have a concern about a copyright or a missing attribution.

 Erik van Eykelen